kristheamazing2/snake-game-hacks-kristheamazing2-hacks/README.md

 press on the three dots on the bookmark that says imported.
 Then you rename to Snake Game Hacks so you can remember, then go into snake game and go to the three dots press bookmarks then press Snake Game Hacks and it should come up with More Menu Stuff click on that and check your game.

+ #  How to never die in snake game
+ Set your snake colour skin to rainbow and select the fifteenth trophy.